 Area of triangles

 This lesson will show you different ways to find the area of triangles.
+You could start by taking the quiz below to see how much you know.
 By definition, the area of a triangle is the amount of space taken by the triangle in a two-dimensional plane.

 Area of a triangle formula